 The early years of the American literature were far from being independent.
-It was highly influenced by British authors because the English literature has been established long before the new continent was discovered by Columbus.
-Yet, already at this point, America had its first essayists such as Samuel Sewall and John Woolman.
+The British authors highly influenced it.
+English literature has been established long before Columbus discovered the new continent; at this point, America had its first essayists such as Samuel Sewall and John Woolman.

 - Samuel Sewall (1652 – 1730) was a businessman and a judge.
 In his essay The Selling of Joseph, written in 1700, Sewall criticized African slavery and slave trade in North America.

 - John Woolman (1720 – 1772) was a merchant and a journalist.
-His three major essays were dedicated to slavery as well.
-These were On the Slave Trade, On Trading in Superfluities, and Serious Considerations on Trade.
+His three major essays were dedicated to slavery as well (On the Slave Trade, On Trading in Superfluities, and Serious Considerations on Trade).

 Revolutionary Period: 1764 – 1789